Darshan-paapani06/clutch/README.md

 <br/>

-**Clutch** — *the ultimate developer companion* — is an open-source dashboard that connects directly to your GitHub to visualize your coding journey.
+**DevPulse** — *the ultimate developer companion* — is an open-source dashboard that connects directly to your GitHub to visualize your coding journey.
 It tracks commit streaks, identifies activity patterns, and provides AI-powered weekly insights to help you understand your productivity better than ever before.

 <br/>